JohanScheepers/flutter_conference_hub/README.md

    - Customizable Markers:
      - Allow organizers to use different icons for various POIs.

+ #### - Schedule Management
+   - Content Management:
+     - Add, edit, and delete sessions, speakers, and other schedule items.
+   - Notifications:
+     - Send push notifications to attendees about schedule changes.

  #### - Sponsors
    - Management:
      - Add, edit, and delete sponsors.